Create a role and assign labels

 8. From the Labels tab, select Add label.

-The users in the Restricted role demographic role have now access to the C2 labeled objects.
+The users in the Restricted role demographic role now have access to the C2-labeled objects.

-Assign labels to an object in Adobe Experience Platform assign-label
+Assign labels to an object in Adobe Experience Platform

 WARNING

-In this example, we want to restrict access to the Nationality field.
-This field will only be accessible to users with the corresponding Label to their Role.
+Labels can be used to assign specific feature areas using attribute-based access control.
+In this example, access to the Nationality field is restricted.
+This field will only be accessible to users with the corresponding Label assigned to their Role.

 Note that you can also add Label to Schema, Datasets and Audiences.